SoftwareAG/webmethods-sample-project-layout/README.md

 The project specific configuration is stored in the file [projects.properties](./projects.properties).
 It contains the following configurations:

+* __config.project.projectName__: A standard, fixed project name to be used for creating the Deployer project.
+Overwrite this property by providing the parameter "_bda.projectName_" to the build script (e.g. in Jenkins).
 * __config.assets.*__: The location of the source assets, like IS Packages, BPM Processes, etc. These relative paths are mapped to absolute paths in the build.xml.
 The absolute paths are substituted in the Asset Build Environment's build.properties file into the property "build.source.dir".
 Please see the file [master_build_Reference/build.properties](./master_build_Reference/build.properties).
 Examples are:
 	* isPackages: defines where the IntegrationServer packages are located, relative to this project
 	* isTests: defines where the WmTestSuite tests are located